vaersaagod/seomate/README.md

 ];
 ```

-This tells SEOMate to use the field profile `standard` to get element meta data from
+This tells SEOMate to use the field profile `standard` to get element meta data from, as a default.
+So, everytime a
-by default.
-So, everytime a template that has an element (ie. `entry` or `category`) is loaded,
-SEOMate will start by checking if there is a field named `seoTitle` that has a value that it
+template that has an element (ie. `entry` or `category`) is loaded, SEOMate will start by checking if there is a field
-can use for the title meta tag.
-If there a field named `seoTitle` does not exist, or there is one and
+named `seoTitle` that has a value that it can use for the title meta tag.
+If a field named `seoTitle` does not exist,
-it's empty, SEOMate continues to check if there is a field named `heading`, and does the same thing.
+or if it's empty, SEOMate continues to check if there is a field named `heading`, and does the same thing.
 If `heading` is empty, it checks for `title`.
 And so on, for every key in the field profile.

+_💡 In addition to field handles, field profiles can also contain **functions** (i.e. closures), and/or **Twig [object templates](https://craftcms.com/docs/5.x/system/object-templates.html)**.
+For documentation and examples for closures and object templates, see the [`fieldProfiles` setting](#fieldprofiles-array)!_

 Now, let's say we have a section with handle `news` that has a slightly different field setup than
 our other sections, so we want to pull data from some other fields.
 We'll add another field profile to `fieldProfiles`,